 Seif Al-Islam, Kadhafi’s son, has filed for the presidency of Libya.

-Seif al-Islam Kadhafi, the son of dead Libyan dictator Moamer Kadhafi and formerly viewed as his heir apparent, entered the presidential race in Libya on Sunday.
+Seif al-Islam Kadhafi, the son of dead Libyan dictator Moamer Kadhafi and formerly viewed as his heir apparent, registered to compete in next month’s presidential election on Sunday.

 Libya’s first-ever direct presidential election, with a first round on December 24, would be the finale of a UN-led process that began last year to try to put an end to years of conflict following Kadhafi’s overthrow in 2011.

-Seif al-Islam, who is wanted by the International Criminal Court (ICC) for alleged crimes against humanity committed during the NATO-backed rebellion, registered in the country’s south.
+Seif al-Islam, who was wanted by the International Criminal Court (ICC) for crimes against humanity allegedly committed during the NATO-backed rebellion, met “all the legal requirements,” according to the ICC.